 Tribes of Madhya Pradesh

-The south and the south-eastern parts of the state of Madhya Pradesh have the largest concentration of the tribal population, which is, in fact, an expansion of the major tribal habitation zone of central India.
+The south and the south-eastern parts of the state of Madhya Pradesh have the largest concentration of the tribal population.
 It further stretches out to the western part of the state including Jhabua district

 , Dhar district